-Teaching (with community)
+Teaching Assistant (with community)

 Fiji is made up of a group of 333 islands in the tropical South Pacific with a mixture of Melanesian, Polynesian, Micronesian and European influences.
 The local people are warm, friendly and extremely generous, despite often having little in the form of material possessions and wealth.